bbauska/BI-JS-for-webdev/README.md

 It also provides us with debugging tools to identify and fix errors in our code.
 A web browser is necessary for testing our JavaScript code in a real world environment.
-It allows to see how our code interacts with HTML and CSS on a web page and to test features such as user interactions and Http request.
+It allows us to see how our code interacts with HTML and CSS on a web page and to test features such as user interactions and HTTP request.

 A JavaScript engine enables us to run JavaScript code outside of a web browser, which is useful for building serverside, applications, command